 Since time immemorial, too much hunting has been one of the major causes of several animal species extinction.
 According to the WWF (World Wildlife Fund), excessive hunting causes over 23% of extinctions.

-For instance, overhunting of the African Elephant in South Africa, exotic birds in Madagascar, or the Amur Leopard, has led to these animals being listed as endangered.
 Even worse, species like the elephant birds and giant lemurs in Madagascar, New Zealand’s Moas, kangaroos in Australia, and Ghana’s Colobus monkey, have gone extinct.

 Very low populations or extinction of a particular species can be detrimental to the ecosystem.

 See related: 10 Best Books on Endangered Species